 Countless hours have gone into planning for digital transformation strategy, yet global organizations still stumble when it comes to execution.
-It isn’t the faster, flexible, and sophisticated technology getting in the way.
+It isn’t the faster, more flexible, and more sophisticated technology getting in the way.
 Instead, it’s how these organizations approach digital transformation with their employees.
 A successful digital transformation, perhaps ironically, is less about the tech and more about the people.
 The term digital transformation can mean a lot of things to a lot of different stakeholders.
 But at the end of the day, it should always start with the employee experience.

 Getting employees from top to bottom to adopt digital transformation strategies is critical to any plan, and it’s easily the most challenging part.
 It’s organization-wide.
 It strikes at the heart of a company’s culture.
 It requires a lot of people to change their relationships with technology.
 Getting employees to adjust to these changes — as any business leader knows — is very difficult.